mikewoodward94/FantasyNBA/README.md

 I normally solve for 3 gameweeks at a time, which is usually 21 gamedays.

 ### Player Settings
-locked: List of IDs to lock in team
+`locked`: List of IDs to lock in team

-banned: List of IDs to ban from team
+`banned`: List of IDs to ban from team

-gd_banned: List of IDs to ban from team for only next Game Day
+`gd_banned`: List of IDs to ban from team for only next Game Day

+`gds_to_zero`: List of days to zero out for player(s) listed in `ids_to_zero`

+`ids_to_zero`:  List of player IDs to be zeroed out on specific days

+`booked_transfers` allows you to force future transactions during specific days.
+For instance, if you wish to transfer out Anthony Davis (ID: 134) in GW2 Day 2, use `booked_transfers": [{"gw": 2, "day":2, "transfer_out": 134}]`.
+If you have a the replacement in mind too, say Mark Williams (ID: 469), you can add his id in the same dict with the key "transfer_in".
+So it will be like `booked_transfers": [{"gw": 2, "day":2, "transfer_in":469, "transfer_out": 134}]`.
+Both transfer_in and transfer_out can be null (it's assumed null if not entered).
+They do not clash with iterations either and work along with your wc/allstar solves too.

 ### Chip Settings
-wildcard: Use wildcard (True or False)

-allstar: Use allstar (True or False)
+`use_wc`: list of GWs to use wildcard.
+Days need to be entered as week_day in strings so: `use_wc: ["2_3"]`  would imply a wc in GW2 Day 3.
+Can use multiple of them too, `use_wc: ["2_3", "2_5"]`

+`use_as`: list of GWs to use allstar in.
+Days need to be entered as week_day in strings so: `use_as: ["2_3"]`  would imply an as in GW2 Day 3.
+Can use multiple of them too, `use_as: ["2_3", "2_5"]`

-day_solve: Choose to solve just the allstar day (True) or a normal solve ignoring that day (False)
+`day_solve`: Choose to solve just the allstar day (True) or a normal solve ignoring that day (False)

-allstar_day: The gameday that allstar chip is used on i.e. "Gameweek 20 - Day 1"

-gw_cap_used: Needed only if setting team_data as id, set as true if gameday captain already used for the current gw
+`gw_cap_used`: Needed only if setting team_data as id, set as true if gameday captain already used for the current gw

 ### Solver Settings
+`num_iterations`:  number of different solutions to be generated, the criteria is controlled by `iteration_criteria`

+`iteration_criteria`: rule on separating what a different solution mean
+   - `this_day_transfer_in` will force to replace players to buy current day in each solution
+   - `this_day_transfer_out` will force to replace players to sell current day in each solution
+   - `this_day_transfer_in_out` will force to replace players to buy or sell current day in each solution
+   - `this_day_lineup` will force to replace at least N players in your lineup (only criteria which uses `iteration_difference`)

+`iteration_difference`: number of players to be different

-max_time: Max time in seconds to allow for solve.
+`max_time`: Max time in seconds to allow for solve.

-gap: Optimality Gap
+`gap`: Optimality Gap

-info_source: Default is "API", but make this blank if you just want it to pull from saved CSVs.
+`info_source`: Default is "API", but make this blank if you just want it to pull from saved CSVs.

-team_data: Set as "json" if you prefer the team.json else stick to "id"
+`team_data`: Set as "json" if you prefer the team.json else stick to "id"

-team_id: Your team id can be derived your points page url or your rank history url
+`team_id`: Your team id can be derived your points page url or your rank history url

-ev_sheet: Set as true if you wish to the already created csv or have your own (ensure that it is in the data folder)
+`ev_sheet`: Set as true if you wish to the already created csv or have your own (ensure that it is in the data folder)

+### Output
+`print_transfer_chip_summary`: whether you want the transfer chip summary to be printed to the screen (Gameweek 2 - Day 2: Roll, Gameweek 2 - Day 3: (Wildcard) PayerA -> PlayerB, ....)

+`print_squads`: whether you want the lineup and bench printed for each gameweek in your solution

+`print_result_table`: whether you want the result table printed to the screen after the solve has finished (the table with iter,buy,sell, chip, score columns)

+`export_excel`: if you wish for the solution to be saved as an excel sheet in `data/results` folder